 This shall be only valid for a Retrieve/Delete operation.

-attributes+child-resource-references: Representation of the requested resource, along with the address(es) of the child resource(s), and their descendants shall be returned as content.
+attributes+child-resource-references: Representation of the requested resource, along with the address(es) of the child resource(s), and their descendants (excluding virtual resources) shall be returned as content.
 For example, if the request is to retrieve a <container> resource, the <container> resource and the address(es) of the <contentInstance> child-resource(s) are provided.

 The offset, maximum number/size and maximum level shall be specified in Filter Criteria as offset, limit, and level condition, respectively, by the Originator.
 Processing of child resources, size limitations, maximum nesting level, and offset for the starting of child resource processing of the attributes+child-resources option shall apply to this option as well.